Integrated circuit: Generations

 In the early days of simple integrated circuits, the technology's large scale limited each chip to only a few transistors, and the low degree of integration meant the design process was relatively simple.
 Manufacturing yields were also quite low by today's standards.
-As metal–oxide–semiconductor (MOS) technology progressed, millions and then billions of MOS transistors could be placed on one chip, and good designs required thorough planning, giving rise to the field of electronic design automation, or EDA.
+As metal–oxide–semiconductor (MOS) technology progressed, the size of individual transistors shrank rapidly.
+By the 1980s, millions of MOS transistors could be placed on one chip, and good designs required thorough planning, giving rise to the field of electronic design automation, or EDA.

 Some SSI and MSI chips, like discrete transistors, are still mass-produced, both to maintain old equipment and build new devices that require only a few gates.
 The 7400 series of TTL chips, for example, has become a de facto standard and remains in production.

 Small-scale integration (SSI)

 The first integrated circuits contained only a few transistors.
 Early digital circuits containing tens of transistors provided a few logic gates, and early linear ICs such as the Plessey SL201 or the Philips TAA320 had as few as two transistors.
 The number of transistors in an integrated circuit has increased dramatically since then.
 The term "large scale integration" (LSI) was first used by IBM scientist Rolf Landauer when describing the theoretical concept; that term gave rise to the terms "small-scale integration" (SSI), "medium-scale integration" (MSI), "very-large-scale integration" (VLSI), and "ultra-large-scale integration" (ULSI).
 The early integrated circuits were SSI.

 SSI circuits were crucial to early aerospace projects, and aerospace projects helped inspire development of the technology.
 Both the Minuteman missile and Apollo program needed lightweight digital computers for their inertial guidance systems.
 Although the Apollo Guidance Computer led and motivated integrated-circuit technology, it was the Minuteman missile that forced it into mass-production.
 The Minuteman missile program and various other United States Navy programs accounted for the total $4 million integrated circuit market in 1962, and by 1968, U.S. Government spending on space and defense still accounted for 37% of the $312 million total production.

 The demand by the U.S. Government supported the nascent integrated circuit market until costs fell enough to allow IC firms to penetrate the industrial market and eventually the consumer market.
-The average price per integrated circuit dropped from $50.00 in 1962 to $2.33 in 1968.
+The average price per integrated circuit dropped from $50 in 1962 to $2.33 in 1968.
 Integrated circuits began to appear in consumer products by the turn of the 1970s decade.
 A typical application was FM inter-carrier sound processing in television receivers.

 The first application MOS chips were small-scale integration (SSI) chips.
 Following Mohamed M. Atalla's proposal of the MOS integrated circuit chip in 1960, the earliest experimental MOS chip to be fabricated was a 16-transistor chip built by Fred Heiman and Steven Hofstein at RCA in 1962.
 The first practical application of MOS SSI chips was for NASA satellites.